Lula and Sánchez demand that Israel stop the bombing in Gaza, which the Brazilian calls “genocide” | Spain

 Both presidents also showed a certain closeness on the issue of Venezuela, and both were very satisfied that Nicolás Maduro had finally set a date for the elections.
 Although Sánchez was more cautious and limited himself to trusting that the elections would be truly democratic, while Lula appeared closer to Maduro.
 “From Spain we have been defending the elections in Venezuela for many years.
 We celebrate that they are convened and we are going to contribute to celebrating them with the democratic guarantees that the Venezuelan people deserve and need,” Sánchez summarized.

 “I hope these elections are as democratic as possible.
 Maduro told me that he is going to summon observers from all over the world.
 I’ll wait to see if they are democratic.
 And I’m just saying that when they didn’t let me show up in 2018 [fue encarcelado] I didn’t cry, I looked for another candidate.
 In Brazil, a president who lost the elections continues to say that there was fraud, he continues to raise doubts.
 Venezuela needs democratic elections, and so does Maduro.
 But we need the presumption of innocence.
-Not all candidates accept defeat, I lost three times and I accepted the results calmly, I went home to prepare, I lost again.
+Not all candidates accept defeat, I lost three times and I accepted the results calmly, I went home to prepare, I lost once more.
 “Venezuela needs democratic elections to be able to recover the space of international forums and see the end of the North American blockade of Venezuela, hopefully also of Cuba,” Lula insisted, which led Sánchez to reply that “in Spain there are also members of the opposition who put the electoral result is in question.”

 What affects the most is what happens closest.
 So you don’t miss anything, subscribe.